 Then they wake up the kids for school…

 And, oh fuck, what if they’re waking up their kids wrong?
-And so now they order 22 books on parenting tactics, and then seminars on how to raise your kid’s self-esteem, and then that leads to another seminar on how to plan for your kid’s financial future, and THAT leads to a $10k super-premium platinum mastermind extravaganza where you’ve gone into debt and re-mortgaged your house so you can learn how to become a millionaire by the time you’re 50.
+And so now they order 22 books on parenting tactics, start attending seminars on how to raise your kid’s self-esteem, leading to another seminar on how to plan for your kid’s financial future, and THAT leads to a $10k super-premium platinum mastermind extravaganza where you’ve gone into debt and re-mortgaged your house so you can learn how to become a millionaire by the time you’re 50.

 Where does it end?

 At least not until you decide it does.